-I did not personally see it, but from my position in the overlooking Headquarters building, I and others saw 500 Navy personnel in a ceremonial formation on the tarmac suddenly break ranks pointing skyward.
+I did not personally see it, but from my position in the overlooking Headquarters building, I and others saw 500 Navy personnel in a ceremonial formation on the tarmac break ranks pointing skyward.

 On December 17, 1969, the Secretary of the Air Force announced the termination of Project Blue Book, the Air Force program for the investigation of UFOs.

 The project was headquartered at Wright-Patterson Air Force Base, whose personnel no longer receive, document or investigate UFO reports.

 I can recall that the only newspaper in Angra, Correio dos Açores, reported that:

-Two guards on duty at the highest point of the volcano island, a weather station, described their encounter with two aliens, and their spaceship.
+2 guards on duty at the highest point of the volcano island, a weather station, described their encounter with two aliens, and their spaceship.

 The fact that no other sightings were reported at the time in the vicinity of the remote Azorean Archipelago have caused me to wonder.